Drafting Business Contracts: Advice From Litigators to Prevent Ambiguity

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance and best practices to transactional attorneys from a litigation perspective that assists contract attorneys in spotting the common traps, critical clauses, and largest landmines that lead to defense or offense issues when presented in court.
+This CLE course will provide guidance and best practices to transactional attorneys from a litigation perspective that assists contract attorneys in spotting the common traps, critical clauses, and largest landmines that lead to defense or offense issues when presented in court.
 The expert panel will introduce tips for addressing these problem areas and creating the best defense or offense for a client's contracts.

 - Typical provisions with litigation issues

 - Choice of forum and choice of law provisions